Yemisirach/Yemisirach/README.md

-<h1 align="center">Hi 👋, I'm Yemisirach</h1>
+<h1 align="center">Hi there 👋, I'm Yemisirach</h1>
 <h3 align="center">A passionate Full stack developer from Ethiopia</h3>

-- 🔭 I’m currently working on web development at Browsio.
+-  🤝 I’m open to work as Frontend web development and Backend web developer.

 - 🌱 I’m currently learning **Software Developmet**

 - 👯 I’m looking to collaborate on [Awsome Book](https://yemisirach.github.io/Awsome-book-ES6/)

-- 🤝 I’m looking for voluntary with [Browsio](https://browsio.co.uk)
+- 🔭 I’m working for voluntary as frontend developer in [Browsio](https://browsio.co.uk)

 - 👨‍💻 All of my projects are available at [yemisrach21.com](yemisrach21.com)